Murray Head: Career

 Head began writing songs as a child, and by the mid-1960s he had a London-based recording contract.
 He briefly appeared as one of the hosts of the Bristol-based television pop show Now! alongside Michael Palin.
 He had limited success, until asked by Tim Rice and Andrew Lloyd Webber to play Judas Iscariot on the original concept album version of Jesus Christ Superstar; at the time, he had been appearing in the West End production of the musical Hair.
 With the Trinidad Singers, the song "Superstar" peaked at No. 14 on the Billboard Hot 100 chart in 1971.

 He made his film debut in The Family Way (1966), which featured Hayley Mills, Hywel Bennett and John Mills in the leading roles.
 Head won a leading role in the Oscar-nominated film Sunday Bloody Sunday (1971), alongside Peter Finch and Glenda Jackson.
-Despite these successes, he received little public attention in the next ten years (except for his single release, "Say It Ain't So, Joe" in 1975, which has been covered by The Who's lead vocalist, Roger Daltrey, among others, including The Hollies).
+Despite these successes, he received little public attention in the next ten years (except for his single release, "Say It Ain't So, Joe" in 1975, which has been covered by the Who's lead vocalist, Roger Daltrey, among others, including both Gary Brooker of Procol Harum fame and the Hollies, who also covered his song 'When I'm Yours' in 1979).
 "Never Even Thought" has been covered by both Colin Blunstone and Cliff Richard.

 In 1973, he appeared in a radio drama, The Fourth Tower of Inverness.
 In 1979, Head appeared in the miniseries Prince Regent and the final episode of the ITV program Return of the Saint.

 Head reappeared in the spotlight in 1984 as the American on the concept album for the musical Chess.
 The song "One Night in Bangkok" featured Head on lead vocals, affecting a New York accent.
 It became the last significant Broadway/West End number to be a hit single on American and German radio until "No Matter What" by Boyzone in 1996.
 "One Night in Bangkok" was a success in both Europe and North America.
 Head performed the role of world chess champion Frederick "Freddie" Trumper in the London West End stage production of Chess that premiered on 14 May 1986.
 The show ran in London until 8 April 1989; during its run, Head departed with vocal strain.